Cortical blindness

 Cortical blindness is the total or partial loss of vision in a normal-appearing eye caused by damage to the brain's occipital cortex.
 Cortical blindness can be acquired or congenital, and may also be transient in certain instances.
 Acquired cortical blindness is most often caused by loss of blood flow to the occipital cortex from either unilateral or bilateral posterior cerebral artery blockage (ischemic stroke) and by cardiac surgery.
 In most cases, the complete loss of vision is not permanent and the patient may recover some of their vision (cortical visual impairment).
 Congenital cortical blindness is most often caused by perinatal ischemic stroke, encephalitis, and meningitis.

 Rarely, a patient with acquired cortical blindness may have little or no insight that they have lost vision, a phenomenon known as Anton–Babinski syndrome.

 Cortical blindness and cortical visual impairment (CVI), which refers to the partial loss of vision caused by cortical damage, are both classified as subsets of neurological visual impairment (NVI).
 NVI and its three subtypes—cortical blindness, cortical visual impairment, and delayed visual maturation—must be distinguished from ocular visual impairment in terms of their different causes and structural foci, the brain and the eye, respectively.
 One diagnostic marker of this distinction is that the pupils of individuals with cortical blindness will respond to light whereas those of individuals with ocular visual impairment will not.

-Symptoms
+Symptoms and signs

 The most common symptoms of acquired and transient cortical blindness include: